Picsart-AI-Research/OpenBias/README.md

 Please note that captions are required for running this pipeline.
 We provide support for `COCO`, `Flickr30k` and `winobias` datasets.
-All the scripts of this pipeline `supports multi GPUs`.
+All the scripts of this pipeline `support multi GPUs`.

 Please before running the pipeline make sure to **correctly update** the config file (`./utils/config.py`) with the correct paths to the datasets and model weights (e.g., LLMs and VQAs).
 Please note that the `steps.sh` script includes a full pipeline script example.